Kokorotko/HashTester/README.md

 # ROP-HashTester
- A school project program for testing hashing and ciphering data for students Open Source*
+ A school project program for hashing/checksum and breaking into passwords with hashes Open Source
  License under SPST organization
  Creator of program: Kamil Franek
  ITA4 school project
  Day of start: 17.09.2024 at 12:19

- *information can change
 # Project Plan
  finish it
 # Program Documentation